Muktir Gaan: Background

 During the Liberation War in 1971, a cultural troupe, named Bangladesh Mukti Sangrami Shilpi Sangstha used to travel to refugee camps and different areas in Mukta Anchal, perform patriotic songs, arrange puppet shows and stage dramas to inspire the freedom fighters and people with the spirit of war.
 Muktir Gaan, 25 years in the making.
-Tareque and Catherine used original footage by American film-maker Lear Levin, as well as other archival footage collected from the UK and India.
+Tareque and Catherine used original footage by American filmmaker Lear Levin, as well as other archival footage from the UK and India.